AlexanderHarrison/Cachr/README.md

 A simple rust crate providing shared read and write access to a hashmap, by disallowing removal of entries.
 This is useful for caching, where data will only ever be read or included in the cache.

+Because entries can never be mutated or deleted, immutable references to entries will be valid for the entire lifetime of the cache.
+This means you can safely add entries to the cache while holding references to other entires without violating aliasing rules.
+All of the entries must be stored under a layer of indirection (such as `Box`), so the underlying hashmap can reallocate without changing references.

 ```rust
 fn main() {
     let cache = cachr::Cachr::new();